dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-videos/index.md

 ## State

 Each class based React component has it's own internal state object which is used to react to and record events.
 Whenever this state changes React re-renders the component.
 This is the basis of React, and why it is so cool.
+It is all about the state.

 ### Initialize state